<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 Building a distributed marketing ecosystem is now more possible than ever before, with platforms that can be deployed in days or weeks, rather than months or years.
 But building up a commitment to ongoing content management and evolution?
 That requires a change in corporate culture.

 Giving salespeople the ability to assemble content on the fly in response to customer needs—or giving customers the ability to do so themselves—is more than theoretically possible.
 It’s been proven in dozens of categories, across hundreds of thousands of users.
-But for your company, the freedom and the framework required for success has to be negotiated carefully, and monitored constantly.
+But for your company, the freedom and the framework required for success have to be negotiated carefully and monitored constantly.